Categorized software tools: (this page is being updated and links will be restored ASAP. Click on one of the menu links for more information)

 - Primer Express: A resource for anyone using the Applied Biosystems TaqMan RT-PCR system

 - PDRAW32: A nice free software package that does an excellent job of helping you design primers for your sequences.
-It is lots more than that, and is a terrific package for producing publication and presentation-quality images of your plasmids and gene sequence elements.
-Check it out at (www.acaclone.com)
+A good package for producing publication and presentation-quality images of your plasmids and gene sequence elements.
+Available from www.acaclone.com

 - Genesis: For generating hierarchical clustering, self-organizing maps (SOMs) and k-means clustering from files containing normalized and filtered expression values

-- Cluster and TreeView: For generating hierarchical clustering, self-organizing maps (SOMs) and k-means clustering
+- TMeV, mentioned above, hierarchical clustering, self-organizing maps (SOMs) and k-means clustering

 - J-Express: J-Express is a Java application that allows the user to analyze gene expression (microarray) data in a flexible way giving access to multidimensional scaling, clustering, and visualization methods in an integrated manner.
 Specifically,Â J-Express contains implementations of hierarchical clustering, k-means partitional clustering, principal component analysis, self-organizing maps and profile similarity search